What is OPK?

-Ovulation issues and detection of ovulation such as with OPKs and typical ovulation symptoms are among the most important issues in trying to get pregnant couples.
-OPK stands for Ovulation Predictor Kit.
-The OPK is a test that checks your urine for the presence of LH, luteinizing hormone.
+Detecting ovulation issues and determining whether you ovulating each month are the most important issues in couples that are trying to get pregnant.
+Some couples use OPKs and try to track typical ovulation symptoms in order to determine ovulation.
+OPK stands for ovulation predictor kitwhich is a test that checks your urine for the presence of LH, luteinizing hormone.

-Ovulation usually happens within 12-36 hours after the OPK first turns positive.
-The problem with using the OPK exclusively to determine exactly when you shopuld make love is that ovulation could have already happened when the OPK first turns positive and making love after ovulation will not get you pregnant.
+Ovulation usually occurs within 12-36 hours after the OPK first turns positive.
+The problem with using the OPK exclusively to determine exactly when you should have sex is that ovulation could have already happened when the OPK first turns positive and intercourse after ovulation will not get you pregnant.
 This is especially true if you test only once every 24 hours and that's why you may want to test twice a day.
-You should not wait making love only when the OPK turns positive but make love regularly 2-3 times a week every week.
-That way you can make sure you will not miss the all important fertile days.
+You should not wait to have sex only when the OPK turns positive but have sex regularly 2-3 times every week.
+In this case, you can make sure you will not miss all the important fertile days.

 LH is increased shortly before ovulation but when a woman enters menopause and her ovaries stop working, LH levels will still rise.
 LH can also be increased in some situations associated with primary ovarian failure: